silent-entertainment/claxiom/README.md

    That will create a binary with the appropriate name that you can directly run on any machine of your OS and processor architecture.
 - Grab your binary at `roswell/cl-notebook`.

-This should work under the Linux, OSX and Windows.
+This should work under Linux, OSX and Windows.

 #### With [`buildapp`](https://www.xach.com/lisp/buildapp/)